How can the U.S. address the long-term care needs of its aging population?

-In addition to the emotional and physical demands of caregiving, workforce productivity suffers as full-time workers often become full-time caregivers.
-By 2050, people needing help with basic activities will more than double in number, and the United States is woefully unprepared.
+More than 12 million Americans need the help of caregivers for daily tasks, such as eating, bathing, or managing medications.
+By 2050, people needing such help will more than double in number, and the United States is woefully unprepared.